-Frank was a founding member of the Africa Centre for Population Health in 1998, and was responsible for setting up its GIS unit.
-He is a member of AHRI Faculty, a Professor of Epidemiology in the College of Health Sciences at UKZN, and further holds an honorary professorship at University College London in the Institute of Epidemiology & Health Care.
-He was recently awarded a Newton Advanced Fellowship by the British Royal Society.
-He holds a PhD in Health Sciences from the University of KwaZulu-Natal and Masters degrees in Geography and Epidemiology from Rhodes University and Imperial College London respectively.
+Frank holds Masters degrees from Imperial College London and Rhodes University and a doctorate from UKZN.
+He is currently Professor of Epidemiology in the College of Health Sciences at UKZN, and holds an honorary professorship at University College London (UCL).
 He has served as a consultant and advisor to several high-profile organisations including the Mailman School of Public Health, USAID, the Futures Group International and UNAIDS.
-He currently serves on the board of the Lancet HIV, is an academic editor of PLoS One and is a member of the International Scientific and Technical Advisory Committee of the UNAIDS 90-90-90 Target.
+He currently serves on the board of The Lancet HIV and is a member of the International Scientific and Technical Advisory Committee to the Executive Director of UNAIDS, Michele Sidibé.